 Bulletins (if required) (Non-member) $25.00

-Please fill out and submit the following form to apply to use any of the facilities at the church.
+Use of our facility is limited at this time.
+Please contact the church office for further information.
+All sports activities are prohibited at this time.
 Cost and payment schedule to be agreed upon and paid one week in advance for all events except weddings for which payment is required two weeks in advance.
 Feel free to contact us if you have any questions.